sajjadGG/book-python/numerical-analysis/pandas.rst

 Pandas
 ******

-.. todo:: Przepisać tabelki na CSV
+.. todo:: convert tables to CSV

 Pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, real world data analysis in Python.
 Additionally, it has the broader goal of becoming the most powerful and flexible open source data analysis / manipulation tool available in any language.
 It is already well on its way toward this goal.
 Here are just a few of the things that pandas does well: